h2non/rocky/README.md

 ## When `rocky` can be useful?

 - As intermediate proxy for service migrations (e.g: APIs)
-- Replaying traffic to one or multiple backends (like using [hop-by-hop](https://en.wikipedia.org/wiki/Hop-by-hop_transport) mechanism)
+- Replaying traffic to one or multiple backends
 - As reverse proxy to forward traffic to one o multiple servers.
 - As Man-in-the-Middle HTTP proxy interceptoring and transforming the request/response on-the-fly
 - As intermediate HTTP proxy adapter for external services integrations